fabiommendes/sidekick/docs/mute/lazy.rst

 ========================

 Python functional code tends to rely a lot on lazy evaluation.
-This module define a few utility functions and types that handles that outside the context of iterators and sequences.
+This module define a few utility functions and types that handles lazy evaluation outside the context of iterators and sequences.

 Lazy attributes
 ===============

-Attributes can be marked as lazy (i.e., it is initialized during first access, rather than instance initialization) using the :func:`sidekick.lazy` decorator:
+Attributes can be marked lazy (i.e., it is initialized during first access, rather than instance initialization) using the :func:`sidekick.lazy` decorator:

 .. code-block::python